KaiLangen96/toulouse-memory-game/README.md

 ## Media

 * The pictures were all taken and edited by Hanna Kronberg.
-* The model of the pictures is mostly Toulouse but in one picuture we have our second cat, Caruso.
+* The model of the pictures is mostly Toulouse but in one picture we have our second cat, Caruso.

 ## Special Thanks